With Christmas and the beginning of Hanukkah sl close upon us, I wanted to take a minute and talk about the things I like most about the season.

 1) What is your most vivid memory of Christmases/Hanukkah as a child?
 (This can be good or bad, whichever you want to play it.)

-My answer -- My grandmother had a split level house, and it was set on a sloping hill.
+My grandmother had a split level house, and it was set on a sloping hill.
 I remember being at her house for one Christmas when I was small, and actually waking up with snow on the ground.
 (This **never** happened.)
 We went sledding on the hill, and I remember the sensation of flying.

 2) What is your fondest memory of Christmas/Hanukkah as an adult?